-On top of sentencing, if you are convicted, you will also have criminal record, which could impact your ability to get into school, find employment, find housing/apartments, get student loans, among other things.
+On top of sentencing, if you are convicted, you will also have a criminal records, which could impact your ability to get into school, find employment, find housing/apartments, get student loans, among other things.

 Anyone running a common background check will see your public record.

 Just because you were arrested doesn’t mean you will be convicted.
 Our Pittsburgh Criminal Defense Lawyers are skilled in winning drug cases.

 We can put together a solid legal defense to fight for your freedom.